JoyKuan/DS506-HW5-CovidDataVisual/README.md

 * **Create a new environment on your machine**

   If you want to create a virtual environment, changing your current working directory by using "cd" command into DS560-HW5-CovidDataVisual you cloned from step   1, and then install virtualenv first.
-(If you already have virtualenv, just skip creating virtualenv step.)
   ```bash
   pip install virtualenv
   ```